New SafeEntry Gateways to be set up at malls, cinemas, supermarkets and more public places

 SINGAPORE: New SafeEntry Gateways will be deployed at selected venues with large numbers of visitors, such as malls, cinemas, hospitals and gated tourist attractions.

-The Smart Nation and Digital Government Group (SNDGG) announced that from Apr 19, these venues will be required to deploy the new SafeEntry Gateway in addition to the current SafeEntry check-in methods.
+The Smart Nation and Digital Government Group (SNDGG) announced on Tuesday (Mar 16) that from Apr 19, these venues will be required to deploy the new SafeEntry Gateway in addition to the current SafeEntry check-in methods.

 Besides malls, cinemas and gated tourist attractions, other venues that have to use the new SafeEntry Gateway include large standalone retail outlets, supermarkets, public libraries, selected museums and galleries, MICE event venues, places of worship and funeral parlours with wake halls.